-Here is the definitive list of climate court cases, both pending and successful.
+Here we will be keeping track of the climate court cases that matter in Europe, both pending and successful.

 1 - Norway

-This week it was announced Norwegian climate activists were taking their government to the European Court of Human Rights over their planned continuation of oil and gas exploration in the arctic.
+Norwegian climate activists have taken their government to the European Court of Human Rights over their planned continuation of oil and gas exploration in the arctic.

 The case, brought by six individuals all in their 20s and backed by Greenpeace and Young Friends of the Earth, argues that the fossil fuel drilling deprives young people of their future.